Stace is an independent, multi-disciplinary construction and property consultancy that goes further to understand and interpret our clients’ needs.

 One of the main obstacles on this project was the requirement for value engineering prior to the contract sum being agreed and the project starting on site.
 The design team were heavily involved in a lengthy value engineering to meet the strict budget aspirations of the school.
 This involved Stace’s Quantity Surveying team recommending and providing budgets for alternative materials, and methods of construction for consideration by the School.
 This process was simplified by the selection of a main contractor, who provided vital input into the identification of cost savings, whilst still providing an end product that fully met the school’s requirements.

-The project was completed on time and within budget and Stace are working With Chris Hospital School on the next phase of their expansion.
+The project was completed on time and within budget and Stace are working with Christ Hospital School on the next phase of their expansion.

 The school has also provided some excellent feedback following completion, and we can confirm that the building has been functioning to the high standard required by the school.